rznas/hh/GRAPHRAG_IMPLEMENTATION_STATUS.md

 - [ ] Which embedding model?
 (OpenAI vs BioBERT vs both)
 - [ ] How many community levels?
 (Recommend 3)
 - [ ] Neo4j hosted or self-hosted?
-- [ ] Should we keep Graphiti code for comparison?
 - [ ] Feature flag for gradual rollout?

 ## Resources